Work Phone: (515) 271-3197

 Despite, or perhaps even because of, the lack of an established church in the United States, religion has always been a factor in our lives and in American politics.
 What does religious freedom mean in America, and what is the function of the religion clauses of the First Amendment?
 Additionally, in what sense and to what extent is it legitimate to appeal to religious doctrine and belief when engaged in political argument?
 Audience members are invited to discuss these questions and raise other issues.

-The Elections of 2016: Looking Back, Looking Forward
+The Election of 2020: Looking Back, Looking Forward

-The 2016 presidential elections produced a result that dismayed some, pleased others, but surprised nearly everyone.
-The presentation will explore what happened, likely explanations and, with an eye toward 2018 and 2020, the tasks ahead for both major political parties.
+Following the surprising 2016 presidential election, the 2018 midterm election produced a result that dismayed some and pleased others.
+The presentation will explore what happened, likely explanations and, with an eye toward the 2020 Iowa Caucuses and the 2020 presidential election, the tasks ahead for both major political parties.

 The Iowa Caucuses: Appearance and Reality